-The T20123 world cup was as grand as ever.
+The T20 World Cup was as grand as ever.

 And everybody loves going back in time, assessing how teams and players have performed, talking about how fresh milestones have been created.
-In fact, even before the tournament began fans extract insights from historical data and predict wins and loses.
-No wonder big data has taken over the world of sports as well.
+In fact, even before the tournament began fans extract insights from historical data and predict wins and losses.
+No wonder Big Data has taken over the world of sports as well.